-Italian minister, after talking to Renzi, sees new election likely in February
+Italian minister, after talking to Renzi, sees new election in February

 Significantly, Alfano said he made his forecast after discussing the issue with Renzi.

-Renzi is still leader of the centre-left Democratic Party (PD), which has the largest number of parliamentarians, so it is unlikely any new government could be formed without his backing.
+Renzi is still leader of the center-left Democratic Party (PD), which has the largest number of parliamentarians, so it is unlikely any new government could be formed without his backing.

 The PD's top brass will meet on Wednesday to discuss the referendum defeat.
 Then Renzi's intentions, and the willingness of his party to continue to back him, may become clearer.

-The two largest opposition parties, the anti-establishment 5-Star Movement and the right-wing Northern League, are both pushing hard for elections.

-The obstacle most often cited is that the electoral law needs to be changed to ensure a clear winner, and hammering out a deal among the parties on a new system will take many months.
+The obstacle to an early vote most often cited is that the electoral law needs to be changed to ensure a clear winner, and hammering out a deal among the parties on a new system will take many months.

 At present two different systems are in place for the two chambers of parliament - widely seen as a recipe for instability.
 However, the parties seem increasingly willing to bury their differences over the ideal system and risk an election even if the result could be inconclusive.